Azure DevOps

 Connecting Azure DevOps

 You must be an Entra admin or able to install Microsoft Entra enterprise applications.
 If you do not have permissions, you may need to request approval before you can install our application.
-You must have access to a “Service Account” dedicated to installing Azure DevOps apps (if preferred over using a personal account).
+See Steps to Approve a Request.

 This method is the simplest and fastest way to get started.
 It uses the personal credentials of an existing user in Azure DevOps to establish the connection.